terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

     return tell
 ```

- An example of using an Ask and Tell object for receiving and passing the arguments to a local optimization function.
-Notice the difference in creating a Tell object, you need an extra `candidates` parameter.
+To use an Ask and Tell object for passing arguments to a local optimization function, note these key points:

+1. When creating a Tell object, you need an extra candidates parameter.
+2. Before adding results to the candidate list, map them to a string called "values".

 ```

 async def local_optimization_function_callback(ask: Ask) -> Tell: